"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Introduction

-To address these research questions, we conducted a systematic literature review on Social VR addressing aspects of collaboration.
-Our goal is to identify key solutions, insights, and recommendations that support group interaction and teamwork in Social VR contexts.
-This systematic review covered articles published in the IEEE Xplore Digital Library, ACM Digital Library, and Web of Science databases from 2004 to 2024, covering 20 years of research.
+To address these research questions, we conducted a scoping review, a methodology designed to map the breadth and diversity of existing research.
+Unlike systematic reviews, which assess evidence for narrowly defined research questions, our scoping review aims to characterize the landscape and identify solutions and insights that support teamwork in Social VR \cite{munn2018systematic}.
+This review covered articles published in the IEEE Xplore Digital Library, ACM Digital Library, and Web of Science databases from 2004 to 2024, covering 20 years of research.
 After screening 2,035 articles, we identified 62 articles that specifically focused on how Social VR has supported teams and enhanced collaboration.
 Based on this corpus, we conducted a thematic analysis and identified three core themes: (1) \textit{``Individual Perception and Experience of Collaboration in Social VR,''} (2) \textit{``Team Dynamics and Collaboration in Virtual Environments,''} and (3) \textit{``Enabling Collaboration through Social VR Affordances.''} These themes illustrate how Social VR's affordances and mechanisms at the individual, team, and environment levels can facilitate collaboration.

-Our systematic review also highlights several research gaps, including insufficient attention to diverse user populations across demographics and technical expertise, limited understanding of how Social VR scales to larger teams and complex tasks, and a lack of standardized evaluation frameworks for assessing collaboration.
+Our scoping review also highlights several research gaps, including insufficient attention to diverse user populations across demographics and technical expertise, limited understanding of how Social VR scales to larger teams and complex tasks, and a lack of standardized evaluation frameworks for assessing collaboration.
 Moreover, the themes uncover key questions about trust-building mechanisms, team dynamics, and the transition from traditional online platforms to Social VR for collaboration purposes.
-Overall, this review provides an comprehensive assessment of the current capabilities and promising directions that Social VR can offer to people and organizations in real-world collaborative settings.
+Overall, this review provides a comprehensive assessment of the current capabilities and directions that Social VR can offer to individuals and organizations in real-world collaborative settings.